Hillside Historic District (Chehalis, Washington): History

 Additional lots began to be partitioned in the late 1900s and 1910s for expansive residential use.
 By 1910, Coffman surveyed pasture land spanning towards the southern end of the district and platted 50 lots for sale.
 Sticklin was awarded permission for a tract on Washington Avenue in 1913.
 In the same year, the Sticklin addition was part of a major access improvement project with the Judd addition, which was near the St. Helens hospital; the efforts included sidewalks and paved roads.
-In 1921, Judd opened a 10 acre parcel around Adams Avenue that he combined via several tract purchases from of other preeminent landowners; he also built a home for himself.
+In 1921, Judd opened a 10 acre parcel around Adams Avenue that he combined via several tract purchases from other preeminent landowners; he also built a home for himself.
 Judd began the construction of the curved Terrace Road in 1922 and residential development began soon thereafter.
 The road was paved and completed in 1923, allowing for access into the Sticklin addition, which was completely platted and considered open for residency the same year.
 The Sticklin tract was renamed as Fair Oaks Park in 1926 and extended from behind city hall on Market Street to the top of Park Hill.
 The connecting curved roads known as Highland Place and Hillside Drive, which parallels Terrace Road, were constructed and paved in 1927.
 An improved water line to residents was installed in 1928.

 Most of the Hillside District was completed by the 1930s but as the neighborhood aged into the 1960s and 1970s, modern adaptations and changes to the community began to occur.
 The local power company, Lewis County Public Utility District, started to bury electric power lines for parts of the hillside area in 1969 and the beginning construction of apartment buildings took place in various parts of the historic neighborhood during the early 1970s.
 Due to a widening project on Market Street, the Saunders Tree was moved in 1968 to Henderson Park where it thrived at first, but the pioneer tree was reported as dead a year or two later.
 Cuttings were taken and planted at the Chehalis park system's office.

 Residents on the Hillside District created a petition in late 2005 against a Les Schwab Tire Center opposing a conditional use permit authorizing the company to store tires in cargo containers on a residential-zoned area on North Street.
-Negotiations with residents, including additional objection from the Chehalis Historic Preservation Commission, went on long enough that the permit expired in mid-2006; Led Schwab abandoned any further attempt.
+Negotiations with residents, including additional objection from the Chehalis Historic Preservation Commission, went on long enough that the permit expired in mid-2006; Les Schwab abandoned any further attempt.